segmentio/analytics-angular/README.md

 </script>
 ```

-Typescript is unaware of the `analytics` property on the `window` object.
-In order to use `window.analytics` in your app, you need to **declare** a global by extending window.
+Typescript cannot identify the `analytics` property on the `window` object.
+To use `window.analytics` in your app, you need to **re-declare** the global variable that extends `window`.
 In our example app, we put the following declaration in `app.module.ts`:
 ```javascript
 declare global {
   interface Window { analytics: any; }